danebrouwer/clutter-jamming/README.md

 ```
 pip install -r requirements.txt
 ```
-5. Install the repo (run this command in the top level clutter directory)
+5. Install the repo (run this command in the top level clutter-jamming directory)
 ```
 pip install -e .
 ```